 Blockchain • Cryptocurrency • Policy • Law • Ethics

-Nathana O’Brien Sharma is principal faculty in Blockchain, law and governance at Singularity University.
+Nathana O’Brien Sharma is Faculty at Singularity University, where she writes and speaks for international audiences on the future of technology, law and business.
+Nathana is General Counsel at Labelbox, one of the most exciting artificial intelligence startups in Silicon Valley today.
 Nathana is a principal at Crypto-Lotus, a digital asset investment fund.
 She advises companies and governments on the application of blockchain technology and artificial intelligence.

 Nathana worked as an Intellectual Property Associate at Gunderson Dettmer, a leading emerging company and venture capital law firm.
-She has also worked at the Israeile Supreme Court and the Center for Creative Technologies.
+While at Gunderson Dettmer, Nathana helped a range of technology companies on data privacy and cyber security strategy.
+She has also worked at the Israeli Supreme Court and the Center for Creative Technologies.

 Nathana is a JD/MBA graduate of Yale Law School and the Yale School of Management, as well as Singularity University’s 2012 Graduate Studies Program.